tobyond/attribeauty/README.md

 ## Features

-Attribeauty offers two main components:

-- **Attribeauty::Params**: Type-cast, transform, and validate incoming parameters
+- **Attribeauty::Params**: Type-cast, transform, and validate incoming parameters for any ruby app.
-- **Attribeauty::Base**: Create mutable objects with typed attributes

 ## Installation